 To fulfill this aim, the program emphasizes research, intensive writing, and sophisticated thinking: critical, analytic, quantitative, scientific, interdisciplinary, and creative.
 Students commit themselves to hard work, a challenging search for understanding, and intellectual excellence.
-Students admitted to the program will experience especially rewarding interactions with faculty members through honors courses, individual mentoring, advanced study, and senior honors theses.
+Students admitted to the program will experience especially

 Students apply simultaneously to the Jay and Jeanie Schottenstein Program and for academic merit scholarships.
 (All students may apply for need-based assistance.)
 If awarded, those scholarships last for as many years as students are enrolled and remain in good standing in the program.
-In order to do so, students need to maintain an average GPA of 3.400 or higher and take at least two honors courses in each academic year (summer honors courses may be included among those courses) and indicate progress towards an honors thesis (by means of enrollment in thesis preparation and writing courses) in their final year of residence.
+In order to do so, students need to maintain an average GPA of 3.400 or higher and take at least two honors courses in each academic year (summer honors courses may be included among those courses) for a total of six courses and indicate progress towards an honors thesis (by means of enrollment in thesis preparation and writing courses, beyond the six required honors courses) in their final year of residence.
 Simultaneously, each student must maintain a comparable level of excellence in Torah studies.
 For more about the admissions criteria of the program please visit the Admissions section of this catalog.

 The culmination of the honors program is a senior honors thesis, in which a student, over the course of several semesters develops an independent research project closely supervised by one or more faculty mentors.
-Overall, honors students must spend at least three full years and complete at least 108 credits in residence.
-For more information about the Jay and Jeanie Schottenstein Honors Program, please visit: http://vu.edu/yeshiva-college/ug/jay-jeanie-schottenstein-honors-program/.
+Overall, honors students must spend at least three full years and complete at least 94 credits in residence.
+For more information about the Jay and Jeanie Schottenstein Honors Program, please visit: http://yu.edu/yeshiva-college/ug/jay-jeanie-schottenstein-honors-program/.